godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``false`` |
 +-----------+-----------+

-Force the window to be always on top.
+Forces the main window to be always on top.

+**Note:** This setting is ignored on iOS, Android, and HTML5.

 ----